kwkou/815/articles/hdinsight-hadoop-use-blob-storage.md

 	$blob = "example/data/sample.log" # The name of the blob to be downloaded.

 	# Use Add-AzureAccount if you haven't connected to your Azure subscription
-	#Add-AzureAccount # The connection is good for 12 hours
+	#Add-AzureAccount -Environment AzureChinaCloud # The connection is good for 12 hours

 	# Use these two commands if you have multiple subscriptions
 	#$subscriptionName = "<SubscriptionName>"